• About

 I know it’s hot in Belize, but bring something with sleeves.
 This should be their tourism slogan.

-By the grace of a Mayan god I ended up finding some Ocean Potion burn relief at the gift shop in Caye Caulker.
+By the grace of a Mayan god I ended up finding some Ocean Potion burn relief gel at the gift shop in Caye Caulker.
 However, it was pretty funny having to get my husband to chop off some stalks of the aloe plant outside our cabana to apply to my burnt butt cheeks. *Sigh* The memories that will stay with us forever…

 Luckily, Belize has pharmacies and you can purchase drugs by the pill (Ibuprofen among them), the way I wish you could in the U.S.